-I was initially uncomfortable writing the demographics boxes of Uganda and Sweden (see pages XX and XX).
-The demographics are generally used to provide an overview of the development of a country in relation to certain international indicators such as GDP, and to compare countries and their 'success' rates in the overall development discourse.
+I was initially uncomfortable writing the demographics numbers of Uganda and Sweden (see pages 63 and 89).
+Demographics are generally used to provide an overview of the development of a country in relation to certain international indicators such as GDP2, and to compare countries and their 'success' rates in the overall development discourse.
 I was concerned that I would be reproducing the very practices of which I am critiquing.
 I then realised that this was not the case.
 I remembered that I actually really like numbers for their viscosity and transformative capacities, and that they could help me to point to the construction of norms and values in technocultures.
-I chose to include figures on population and the telecommunications sector so as to provide the reader with a brief introduction of the countries.
-When I tried locating a figure for the countries' population I found different figures.
+I chose to include figures on population and the telecommunications sector so as to provide the reader with a brief introduction to the countries.
+When I tried locating a figure for the countries' populations, I found different figures.
 This is not so strange because people are being born and die every day.
-We can refer to the population in total at a certain time, but the figure will not remain there, it is not a constant.
-I suggest that we think of numbers as part of this large cat's cradle, where we are relating numbers with farmers, farmers with mobile phones, mobile phones with programmers, programmers with design methods, design methods with researchers and on it goes.
-I am intrigued with how numbers can evoke our imaginations of creating material-discursive stories for social change.
-But in these stories lies also the risk of harming Others.
-Because within these stories lies our prejudices, norms and values that often separates us, definitely limits us and violently negates the Other.
-While I have not worked explicitly with statistics in my research, it is certainly socially and culturally entangled with my research practices, my research companions and myself.
-The growing number of mobile tech this context.
-I am aware of their different genealogies and meanings as well as the ongoing discussion among writers and critics of what can and should be included in each genre.
+We can refer to the total population at a certain time, but the figure is not fixed; it is not a constant.
+I suggest that we think of numbers as part of this large cat's cradle, where we are relating numbers with farmers, farmers with mobile phones, mobile phones with programmers, programmers with design methods, design methods with researchers, and on it goes.
+I am intrigued with how numbers can propel our imaginations to create material-discursive stories for social change.
+But in these stories also lies the risk of harming Others.
+This is because within these stories lies our prejudices, norms and values which often separate us, definitely limit us, and violently negate the Other.
+While I have not worked explicitly with statistics in my research, it is certainly socially and culturally entangled with my research practices, my research collaborators and myself.
+The growing number of mobile tech hubs in the African region moved me in one direction, and the statistics of women in games moved me in another direction.
+Yet another influential directionality is the 2030 Agenda for Sustainable Development, which is deeply embedded and dependent upon the official statistics community.